Probably isomorphic structures: Preliminaries

 \item Given two measurable sections $f, g \colon \Omega \to M$, the function from $\Omega$ into $\bbR$ that maps $\omega \mapsto d^M(f(\omega), g(\omega))$ is $\mu$-measurable (\cite[Lemma 8.4]{benyaacov2024extremal}).
 It is then possible to define a pseudometric on the set of all measurable sections as follows

-\item The set $L^1(\Omega,M)$ is the quotient of the set of all measurable sections where two sections are identified if they are equal $\mu$-almost everywhere on $\Omega$.
+\item The set $L^1(\Omega,M)$ is the quotient of the set of all measurable sections, where two sections are identified if they are equal for $\mu$-almost every $\omega\in\Omega$.
 Then $(L^1(\Omega,M), d^{L^1(\Omega,M)})$ is a complete metric space in which the collection (of equivalence classes) of simple sections is dense (\cite[Proposition 8.8]{benyaacov2024extremal}).

 \item Given a $k$-ary predicate symbol $R$ in $\cL$ and a $k$-tuple $\bar f \coloneqq (f_0, \dots, f_{k-1})$ in $L^1(\Omega, M)$, the function $\omega \mapsto R^M(\bar f(\omega))$, where $\bar f(\omega)$ is an abbreviation for the $k$-tuple $(f_0(\omega), \dots, f_{k-1}(\omega))$, is $\mu$-measurable (\cite[Lemma 8.7]{benyaacov2024extremal}).
 We can then define the interpretation of $R$ as follows